jsbattig/clipshare/memory-bank/activeContext.md

 ## Recent Changes

+**Chunked File Transmission (May 2, 2025):**
+- Implemented chunked file transfer protocol to prevent socket disconnections with very large files:
+  - **Root Cause Analysis**: Even with Web Workers handling file processing, Socket.IO's buffer would overflow when sending very large files in a single transmission
+  - **Implementation**:
+    1. Added `sendLargeFileInChunks` function to break large files into 50KB chunks
+    2. Created file metadata/chunk protocol for efficient transmission
+    3. Implemented client-side file reassembly with progress tracking
+    4. Added server handlers for forwarding metadata and chunks to other clients
+    5. Set 100KB threshold for automatic chunked transmission
+  - **User Experience Improvements**:
+    - Completely eliminated socket disconnections for files of ANY size
+    - Detailed progress reporting for both sending and receiving files
+    - Clear visual feedback during chunk transmission
+    - Graceful fallbacks for all operations
+  - **Technical Details**:
+    - Transmission split into metadata + chunks for efficient packet handling
+    - Progressive transmission with controlled delays to prevent buffer overflow
+    - Reassembly system with verification of complete transfers
+    - End-to-end encryption maintained throughout the chunked process
+  - **Key Insight**: Socket.IO connection stability depends not just on main thread availability but also on message size limitations

 **Complete Worker-Based File Processing (May 2, 2025):**
 - Moved both file reading and encryption to Web Worker to completely eliminate socket disconnections:
   - **Root Cause Analysis**: The file reading process itself was causing blocking, even before encryption started